 With over 12 million students and 40,000 courses to choose from, Udemy is a big player in the online education market.
 All the courses are not related to programming, but there are hundreds to choose from to master basic skills of programming as well as to create enterprise grade mobile apps, web apps, games, web design, data science, machine learning, analytics and everything else technology.

 Most of the courses on Udemy cover step by step instructions to make fully functional working app.
-It lists many general-purpose courses as well as language specific courses, given below are some of their bestselling courses, you can join one of these –
+It lists many general-purpose courses as well as language specific courses.

 Talking a bit more about Udemy, it was founded back in 2010 by Eren Bali who learned math online and became international math Olympiad.
 The idea of learning online resulted in great results for Erin and that motivated him bring Udemy to life, which is growing leaps and bounds ever since its launch.